pablomarin/GPT-Azure-Search-Engine/README.md

 1. Fork this repo to your Github account.
 2. In Azure OpenAI studio, deploy these two models: **Make sure that the deployment name is the same as the model name.**
-   - "gpt-35-turbo" for the model "gpt-35-turbo (0301)" if you have GPT-4, use it (it is definitely better)
+   - "gpt-35-turbo" for the model "gpt-35-turbo (0301)".
+If you have "gpt-4", use it (it is definitely better)
    - "text-embedding-ada-002"
-3. Create a Resource Group where all the assets of this accelerator are going to be Azure OpenAI can be in different RG or a different Subscription.
+3. Create a Resource Group where all the assets of this accelerator are going to be.
+Azure OpenAI can be in different RG or a different Subscription.
 4. ClICK BELOW to create an Azure Cognitive Search Service and Cognitive Services Account:

 [![Deploy To Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fpablomarin%2FGPT-Azure-Search-Engine%2Fmain%2Fazuredeploy.json)